Click here to read about Philips Respironics recall.

 The Oregon Clinic’s Sleep Centers combine medical expertise with the comforts of home.
 Our nationally prominent team of pulmonary and sleep physicians have expertise in evaluating and treating patients with a wide variety of sleep related illnesses and disorders.
+The Oregon Clinic Sleep Centers do not accept self-referrals for sleep patients.
+Patients must get a referral to schedule an appointment.

 What is our approach to treatment?